rajeev-rj07/MVVM-Coordinator-Dependency-Injection-StarterAppDemo/README.md

 # MVVM-Coordinator-Dependency-Injection-StarterAppDemo

-This project is made by following MVVM-C and DI pattern and Test Driven Development.
+This project follows the MVVM-C (Model-View-ViewModel-Coordinator) pattern, along with Dependency Injection (DI) and Test-Driven Development (TDD).
-It is just a skelton app that is ready to to be a kick starter for any app.
-Just follow and the comments added along with the sample code written by me.
-You'll be able to understand how it works and then make your changes.
+It's a skeleton app designed to be a kickstarter for any new project.
+Simply follow the comments and sample code provided, and you'll be able to understand its structure and make the necessary modifications.

 This skeleton app gives you an idea on how I personally setup my projects if I were to make them from scratch.
-API service ready out of the box using Moya/Combine Testing ready using Dependency-Injection with Swinject library.
+API service integration using Moya with Combine.
+Testing setup with Dependency Injection using the Swinject library.

 # Unit tests will be added soon